 Guide To The Best Montreal Neighbourhoods

 The Plateau is hipster central in Montreal.
-Featuring some of Montreal’s most unique cafes and boutiques, The Plateau is more than just a place to grab a coffee or that weird decorator piece for your house.
-The Plateau is also home to two of Montreal’s most notable parks, Mont Royal Park and LaFontaine Park.
-Mont Royal Park is perhaps Montreal’s most famous park.
+Featuring Montreal’s most unique cafes and boutiques, The Plateau is more than just a place to grab a coffee or that weird decorator piece for your house.
+The Plateau is also home to Montreal’s most notable parks, Mont-Royal Park and LaFontaine Park.
+Mont-Royal Park is perhaps Montreal’s most famous park.

-A newly reinvigorated neighbourhood, Saint-Henri lies West of Montreal’s downtown and makes up a swath of land along the Lachine Canal.
-Besides the chance to walk, lounge, and picnic along the canal, Saint-Henri is home to several of Montreal’s coolest bars and restaurants.
+A newly reinvigorated neighborhood, Saint-Henri lies West of Montreal’s downtown and makes up a swath of land.
+Besides the chance to walk, lounge, and picnic along the canal, Saint-Henri is home to Montreal’s coolest bars and restaurants.
 Likewise, Atwater Market is a must-see and is a great place to test local produce.
-This includes Quebec-made cheeses and maple syrup according to JustFly.
+This includes Quebec-made cheeses and maple syrup, according to JustFly.